 The interface between waterway management and traffic management is being further developed in order to make the best use of modern information technologies.
 Safety facilities, such as emergency landings, are being improved.
-Scientific accompaniment of these measures – like through the Christian Doppler laboratory “IM Fluss” – guarantee "learning from the river".
+Scientific accompaniment of these measures, such as by the Christian Doppler Research Laboratories for Sediment Research and Management (SED) and for Aquatic Biotics (MERI), ensure "learning from the river".

 The Catalogue of Measures is the result of an integrative planning process and is based on the findings of optimised waterway and traffic management, along with the multi-year conceptual pilot project phase of the Integrated River Engineering Project for the Danube East of Vienna.
 A priority ranking system has been established for each of the aforementioned types of measures.

 The measures listed in the catalogue ensure the flexibility required to incorporate new findings and current developments into the implementation process.